Lithuania

 Life Sciences in Lithuania

-Lithuania’s pharmaceutical industry is dominated by foreign multinationals, which are already consolidated in this market.
+Lithuania's pharmaceutical industry is dominated by foreign multinationals, which are already consolidated in this market.
 The vast majority of them have established offices in Vilnius, with only a handful located in Kaunas.
-Lithuania may be one of the smallest pharmaceutical markets in the EU, but it is the largest one in the Baltic States with a turnover of €502 million (2015).
-Thus, a larger population makes the labour market more favourable, and it is not surprising that most international pharma companies have chosen Lithuania for their Baltic head office.
+Lithuania may be one of the smallest pharmaceutical markets in the EU, but it remains the largest in the Baltic States.
+According to Mordor Intelligence, the market is projected to reach USD 697 million in 2025, growing at a CAGR of 6.17% to reach USD 941 million by 2030.

 Recruitment in Lithuania